Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 Azure managed disks are designed for 5 nines (99.999%) availability, by creating 3 replicas of your data.
 Durability is defined by your selected level of redundancy, LRS = 11 nines, ZRS = 12 nines, etc.

-You can deploy Azure Disks into Availability Zones, Availability Sets, and you can deploy 50,000 per subscription.
+You can deploy Azure Disks into `Availability Zones`, `Availability Sets`, and you can deploy **50,000 per subscription**.

-You can also use Azure role-based access control (RBAC) to assign specific permissions for a managed disk to one or more users.
+You can also use **Azure role-based access control** (RBAC) to assign specific permissions for a managed disk to one or more users.

-Your VHDs are encrypted by Azure Storage service, known as Server Side Encryption (SSE), which allows you to select either customer manages or platform manages keys.
-Additionally you can also enable Azure Disk Encryption on both OS and data disks, which uses BitLocker for Windows VMs, DM-Crypt for Linux based.
+Your VHDs are encrypted by Azure Storage service, known as **Server Side Encryption**  or `SSE`, which allows you to select either customer manages or platform manages keys.
+Additionally you can also enable `Azure Disk Encryption` on both OS and data disks, which uses `BitLocker` for Windows VMs, `DM-Crypt` for Linux based.

 **Disk Roles**:
   - **OS Disk** - Every VM requires an OS, so when you select an OS, a disk with it pre-installed is created.
-The OS disk can be up to 4TB, although that size is not supported by some OSes, and you may be limited to 2TB (unless you change MBR to GPT).
+The **OS disk can be up to 4TB**, although that size is not supported by some OSes, and you may be limited to 2TB (unless you change MBR to GPT).

-    You do have read/write access to the OS disk, it is not recommended that you use it for storing data, but you may if minimising costs is a priority.
+    It is not recommended that you use the O/S disk for storing data, but you may if minimising costs is a priority.
 There are a few reasons for this:
     - With separate OS and Data disks, any problem with one, does not affect the other.
 A data error will not affect the stability of the OS, and an OS problem will not compromise the data.
     - Data disks can be resized without stopping the VM, OS disks do not support live-resize.
     - You can apply separate access controls and permissions to the VM and the data.

   - **Data Disk** - Data disks are additional managed disks, used for storing application, or any needed data.
-They are attached as SCSI disks, and you can assign a Windows drive letter, or mount point in Linux.
+They are attached as `SCSI` disks, and you can assign a *Windows drive letter*, or *mount point in Linux*.
 The size and type of data disks you can add is dictated by the type of VM deployed.

     Compared to storing data on the OS disk, allocating a separate data disk has the following benefits:
     - Improved backup and disaster recovery